Our journey into the multiple dimensions of perspective begins here.

 We begin by asking: what is perspective?

 Unfortunately, the task of answering this question is fraught with difficulties.
-Quite literally, thousands of treatises, theses, books, and scientific papers have been written to tackle the puzzling complications that arise in this respect.
+Thousands of articles, books, theses, and treatises have been written to tackle the puzzling complications that arise in this respect.
 Perspective turns out to be one of the most fundamental, theoretically challenging, perplexing, yet elusive topics.
-In a way, the sole purpose of everything we do at the Perspective Research Centre is to clarify attendant issues.

 But why is perspective such a challenging topic?
 This is partly because many different types of perspective are known.
-For example, we have visual, mathematical, and graphical kinds of perspective, etc. Secondly, multiple types of perspective tend to operate simultaneously, so it is difficult to identify the root causes of specific visual effects.
-For example, we cannot easily separate environmental optics (or Environmental Perspective) from the human visual system (Visual Perspective of the second type).
+We have visual, mathematical, and graphical kinds of perspective, etc. Secondly, multiple types of perspective tend to operate simultaneously, so it is difficult to identify the root causes of specific visual effects.
+For example, we cannot easily separate environmental optics (or Environmental Perspective) from the human visual system (Visual Perspective).

 As a result, perspective is an inherently complex topic.
 Anyone who seeks a deeper understanding of perspective has to engage the old noggin, as my father used to say.
 But how can we deal with such complexity?
 Perhaps only by defining all classes of perspective, identifying the salient features of each type, before characterising the particular circumstances that bring each form into play.

 We must open our eyes to all of the varied dimensions of perspective!

 In the Oxford English Dictionary (2nd Ed.), perspective is variously defined as the science of optics, an optical instrument, the art of representing objects in a three-dimensional (3D) space, a drawing or picture, a visible scene, and the act of looking, etc. Noteworthy is that perspective also refers to a mental view or prospect, etc.